KittyGiraudel/a11y-dialog/docs/advanced.events.md

 - `event.target` is the **dialog container** since all events are dispatched from that element under the hood.
 - `event.detail` contains the original click event (if triggered via a UI interaction).
-- `event.detail.target` contains the element that was interacted with. **Beware:** This may be a descendant of the dialog opener/closer!
+- `event.detail.target` contains the element that was interacted with. **Beware:** This may be a descendant of the dialog opener/closer such as an icon!
 - `event.detail.target.closest('[data-a11y-dialog-show]')` can be used to retrieve the actual opener.
 - `event.detail.target.closest('[data-a11y-dialog-hide]')` can be used to retrieve the actual closer.